 More Americans are Scoring Higher

 The average FICO® Score has increased over time as the number of Americans with exceptional scores have grown.
-In 2018, more than 21% of Americans were considered to have an exceptional FICO® Score, an increase of 5.6 percentage points from the average in 2005.
+In the second quarter of 2019, more than 20% of Americans were considered to have an exceptional FICO® Score, the same percentage compared to the second quarter of 2018.

-Meanwhile, the percent of Americans with average FICO® Scores below 550 has decreased 4 percentage points compared with 2005.
-Only 11% of the U.S. population in 2018 has a FICO® Score that is less than 550.
+Meanwhile, the percent of Americans with average FICO® Scores below 550 has decreased one percentage point compared with 2018.
+Only 12% of the U.S. population has a FICO® Score that is less than 550 in the second quarter of 2019.

 How Do You Improve Your Credit Scores?